Field Trip: Northern Arizona

-This outcrop of an ancient river channel was the first stop for SNC Geology after leaving the Phoenix airport.
+This outcrop of an ancient river channel was the first stop for geology students after leaving the Phoenix airport.
 We pulled off the road in Black Canyon City and took notes.

 The Grand Canyon

 The Grand Canyon is made up of a sequence of rock layers.
 The rocks at the bottom of the canyon are around two billion years old.
 The rocks in the canyon represent land masses colliding and drifting apart, mountains forming and eroding away, sea level rising and falling, and relentless forces of moving water.
 The Grand Canyon was carved during the uplifting of the Colorado Plateau, starting about 6 million years ago.
 While we were at the Grand Canyon, we hiked roughly 1,000 vertical feet down (only 1/5 of the mile-deep canyon!), studying the stratigraphy along the way.

 These are brachiopod fossils we found in the walls of the Grand Canyon.
 Brachiopods were filter feeders that lived in warm, shallow oceans.This helps us determine the environment at the time they were alive, which was about 270 million years ago!

 A couple of students taking notes in their field books.
 A field book is an important tool to a geologist.
 It is key to record everything you osbserve in the field so as not to forget any details later.